Dejulia489/Dejulia489.github.io/_posts/2017-05-06-HyperVPSModule.md

 		Set-VMDvdDrive -Path 'C:\Operating Systems\ubuntustudio-16.04.1-dvd-amd64.iso' |
 		Start-VM -VMName MediaServer

-Unfortuently the process to install the linux OS requires some manual intervention, I will revisit this process at a later time to resolve this issue.
+Unfortunately the process to install the Linux OS requires some manual intervention, I will revisit this process at a later time to resolve this issue.

 ...to be continued